 The problem with skunk spray is when it comes time to remove the smelly substance from your clothes or body.

-Basic home remedies tomato and lemon juice, however, these will not remove the smell.
+Essential home remedies are tomato and lemon juice; however, these will not remove the smell.
 Trying to eliminate the smell of skunk spray using home remedies such as these will not work.

 You can find some commercial skunk odor removers here on Amazon.